jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 # Known Problems
 There are three major issues with the default setup of the packages you installed:

 1) The controllers are dependent on the speed setting on the UR tablet.
 At 100% speed the moveit motion commands and demonstration scripts (like the ur_driver test_move.py script) move extremely quickly.
+At lower speeds the controller gains are incorrect leading to over/undershoot.

 2) Moveit! fails to create reasonable plans without reduced joint angle limits.

-3) The ur_modern_driver by default
+3) The ur_modern_driver by default uses a velocity controller.
+This is ideal for tasks such as visual servoing but most applications are better served by a position controller.
+So the default setting is changed to use this in my provided files.